microsoft/code-with-engineering-playbook/docs/automated-testing/performance-testing/README.md

 - Then test again.
 This cycle continues until the test objective is achieved.

+The [Iterative Performance Test Template](docs/automated-testing/performance-testing/iterative-perf-test-template.md) can be used to capture details about the test result for every iterations.

 ## Resources

 - [Patters and Practices: Performance Testing Guidance for Web